rakeshreddy3466/rakeshreddy3466/README.md

 <h2 align="left">Hi 👋!
-My name is Karri Rakesh Reddy and I'm a Student at Blekinge Institute of Technology, Karlskrona</h2>
+My name is Karri Rakesh Reddy and I'm a Masters Student at Blekinge Institute of Technology, Karlskrona</h2>

 ###